Dispatch № 12Spring 2026

 A Hilton Head family trip, without the parent-as-concierge shift.

 A week on Hilton Head should be the parents’ vacation too.
-We plan villas that actually fit the age mix, book the camp weeks before they sell out in February, and sort the dinner reservations that welcome kids under ten (which is not every restaurant on the island, no matter what the host says on the phone).
+The villa that fits the age mix and the porch that catches the breeze.
+The camp week the kids talk about all August (which sells out in February if you don't know to ask).
+The dinner reservations that actually welcome kids under ten — not every restaurant on the island, no matter what the host says on the phone.
+By the third evening you're outside watching them chase fireflies and you're remembering what a vacation feels like.

 Coastal cottage on the docks, Hilton Head Island